dtzSiFive/firrtl-spec/spec.md

 ### Input References

+Probe types are generally forwarded up the design hierarchy, being used to reach down into design internals from a higher point.
+As a result probe references are most often output ports, but may also be used on input ports internally.

-Input probe references are not disallowed, but they should be used with care: when probe references are resolved they must target a single element at or below the resolution point.
+Input probe references are are allowed on internal modules, but they should be used with care: when probe references are resolved they must target a single element at or below the resolution point.
 Support for other scenarios are allowed as determined by the implementation.

 Input references are not allowed on public-facing modules: e.g., the top module and external modules.